It’s a Hyper-Focused Project Day Today

 Last night, I had this intense craving for a dish we made back in January, a caramelized carrot soup with peanut butter and cinnamon garnish.
 I swung a deal where, I would get it prepared for me today if I agreed to prepare several loaves of whole wheat artisan breads that could be used over the next week for sandwiches and panini.
 It seemed like a fair trade, so later tonight, I’ll be busting out the pans.
 It was fun, because while the soup was being made and filling the house with this really unique, and hunger-inducing fragrance, I tried out the newly remastered Ducktales Game on PlayStation.

 At this moment, I’m sitting here enjoying the soup and it’s even better than I remembered.
 You all have to try it.
-It’s from the Modernist Cuisine and the recipe is available for free here.
+It’s from the Modernist Cuisine.
 It tastes like candy and Thanksgiving and vegetables all at once.
 It’s sweet, creamy, and rich.
 Follow the instructions precisely and you will not be disappointed.
 I’ve never had a dish like it.
 There isn’t anything near the flavor profile to which it can be compared.

 Then, I then go back to work on the minimalism project.
 Remember the spare room I’ve been shoving all of the books into as I came across them?
 I bought a library software program and am having all of them scanned into the database so I can track what I own, whether I’ve read it, the format (hardcover, paperback, Kindle, iBook, ePub), whether I’ve marked it up with pens and highlighter, the replacement value, and more.
 When I get it done, those of you asking me, “What books do you read?” will get a simple answer: I’ll just attach a large report of everything so you can pick through it like your own personal shopping list.
 I’m hoping the last of that will get finished this afternoon, even if the organization itself isn’t done (I’ll use the spreadsheet to intelligently organize them so I can figure out where a book should be on any given shelf without having to go look for it.)